-- Comply with or exceed legal requirements. - Comply with other environmental requirements to which the company - Achieve and maintain sustainable forest management. - Set and review objectives and targets to prevent pollution and to continually improve our sustainable forest management and environmental performance. - Provide opportunities for interested parties to have input into our sustainable forest management planning activities. - Promote environmental awareness throughout our operations. - Conduct regular audits of our forest and environmental management systems - Communicate our sustainable forest management and environmental - our Board of Directors, shareholders, employees, customers and other interested parties.
+RE COMMITTED TO RESPONSIBLE STEWARDSHIP OF THE ONMENT THROUGHOUT OUR OPERATIONS.
+WE WI LL: Comply with or exceed legal requirements. • Comply with other environmental requirements to which the company is committed. • Achieve and maintain sustainable forest management. ٠ Set and review objectives and targets to prevent pollution and to continually improve our sustainable forest management and environmental performance. (•)) Provide opportunities for interested parties to have input into our sustainable forest management planning activities. • Promote environmental awareness throughout our operations. • Conduct regular audits of our forest and environmental management systems. · Communicate our sustainable forest management and environmental performance to our Board of Directors, shareholders, employees, customers and other interested parties.